K-Basar/portfolio/README.md

   - Designed and conducted tutorial sessions, improving learning effectiveness.

 ## Projects
-### Dual-Prediction System for Traffic Density and Vehicle Energy Consumption Using Machine Learning
+- ### Dual-Prediction System for Traffic Density and Vehicle Energy Consumption Using **Machine Learning.**
-Developed an advanced ML model using **Python** for real-time prediction of traffic density and vehicle energy consumption.
+Developed an advanced **ML model using Python** for real-time prediction of traffic density and vehicle energy consumption.
 The system aids in optimizing fuel efficiency and route planning for urban transportation.

-### Excel ChatGPT Integration: Automating Web Scraping and Prompt Responses with VBA
-Integrated ChatGPT with **Excel VBA** to automate web scraping and instant response generation, enhancing data analysis workflows and automation capabilities.
+- ### Excel ChatGPT Integration: Automating Web Scraping and Prompt Responses with VBA Integrated ChatGPT with **Excel VBA** to automate web scraping and instant response generation, enhancing data analysis workflows and automation capabilities.

-### Bottleneck Analysis of Production Floor at Premium Fish and Agro Ind.
+- ### Bottleneck Analysis of Production Floor at Premium Fish and Agro Ind.
 Ltd.
 Conducted a detailed bottleneck analysis and applied scheduling techniques to minimize delays and improve production efficiency.

-### Object Detection Safety System for Hazardous Industrial Machinery
-Designed an AI-based **object detection system** to enhance workplace safety in industrial environments, preventing machinery-related hazards.
+- ### Object Detection Safety System for Hazardous Industrial Machinery Designed an AI-based **object detection system** to enhance workplace safety in industrial environments, preventing machinery-related hazards.

 ## Technical Skills